poornimah67-blip/Python-programs/README.md

 33. pgm to write ATM withdrawal system
 34. pgm to calculate tbe student marks and grade
 35. pgm to Check Whether a Triangle is Valid Using Angles
 36. pgm for student grade calculator
+37. pgm for simple banking system